Cole Schotz Announces Recipient of 2021 Diversity Scholarship

-The one-time $5,000 scholarship is presented to a rising second-year, full-time law student.
+Each year, Cole Schotz recognizes the achievements of a rising second-year, full-time law student by presenting a one-time $5,000 scholarship.
 Candidates are considered based on their demonstrated commitment to advancing diversity in the legal profession, academic achievement, and involvement in community services.

 Cole Schotz is committed to the advancement of diversity in the legal profession.
 In additional to the award of the Cole Schotz Diversity Scholarship, the firm also works with the New Jersey Law Firm Group, a non-profit corporation made up of law firms, law schools, and public agencies, to promote inclusiveness and diversity in the legal profession.